dflick-pivotal/sentimentr-release/README.md

 - Managed Service
 - User provided service

-# How you get started with the sentimentr tile for cf ops manager
+# Quick start

 - The tile and client app is available on google drive.
  - Import the sentimentr.pivotal file in ops manager and hit deploy.
  - Create a sentimentr service instance.
  - Edit the manifest.yml in the client folder and change the servicename to the one you have just created.
  - Push the client app.

-- For own experiments (with bosh release or pivotal cf ops manager tile) clone this project.
+# prerequisite for the more advanced stuff
+On the local machine:
+- bosh cli
+- cf commandline
+- java jdk and maven

+# How you get started with the sentimentr tile or bosh release
+- clone the project
+- cd into the sentimentr-release folder
+- target bosh lite with your bosh cli
+- execute ./scripts/make_lite_manifest.sh
+- execute 'bosh create release --with-tarball'
+-

+example bosh lite
+-

 # How you use the service with your own application